fsprojects/fantomas-tools/README.md

 > dotnet tool restore

-* Pull in source dependencies:
+* Pull in source dependencies and packages:

-> dotnet fake run build.fsx -t "Fantomas-Git"
+> dotnet fake build -t Install

 * Run the Watch target with FAKE:

-> dotnet fake run build.fsx -t Watch
+> dotnet fake build -t Watch

 NOTE: you may see some error output during this process on first run, but those errors should eventually resolve and subsequent runs work without error.